Site & Safety Rules

 SAFETY RULES

-Your safety is of paramount importance to us.
+Your safety is of paramount important to us.
 Shown below are the main site and safety rules which must be complied with at all times.
 This will ensure that your day with us will be enjoyable and safe.
-A mobile phone will be available to call emergency services in the event of an accident and there is a comprehensive first aid kit provided on site as well as qualified first-aiders being available.Ace Combat Airsoft Kent is Fully insured and UKARA registered, ACE Combat Airsoft Kent operates under strict rules to guarantee a fun and safe experience for everyone.
-We’re not just about airsoft; we’re about creating memories that last a lifetime.
+A mobile phone will be available to call emergency services in the event of an accident and there is a comprehensive first aid kit provided on site as well as qualified first-aiders being available.

 Protective Kit

-Goggles or full face masks must be worn on site at all times except in the safezone area.
+Goggles or full face masks must be worn on site at all times except in the safe zone area.
 (Note if using your own eyewear it must be made from impact resistant materials i.e. polycarbonate approved eyewear.)We advise full face protection.
 Any person under the age of 16 MUST wear a full face mask, as compulsory.
 If a player is found not wearing the correct eye/face protection they will be asked to leave the site.
 It is your eyesight that you will be risking.
-Approved eyewear/ face masks are available for purchase or hire on-site, but availability is not guaranteed unless pre-ordered.
+Approved eyewear/ face masks are available for purchase or hire on site, but availability is not guaranteed unless pre-ordered.

 Weapons